carlssonnp/test-another-remote-/simulations/infrastructure/production.md

 4.)
 [Install rvm](http://rvm.io/).

-5.)
+5a.)
+Install Redis: `brew install redis`.

+5b.)
+Then add Redis to your startup list with `ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents`.

+5c.)
+Then start Redis with `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist`.

+6a.)
 Download and run [Postgres.app](http://postgresapp.com/).
 To match up with avant-basic you need to use the old **9.4.5** version, which [you can download from their GitHub page](https://github.com/PostgresApp/PostgresApp/releases/tag/9.4.5.0) (download Postgres-9.4.5.0.zip, open it, and run the installer).

-6.)
+6b.)
 Make sure the `psql` command works.
 If not, you might have to modify your `$PATH` to include the correct location of your postgres app.
 You can check your current path for psql with `which psql`.

-7.)
+6c.)
 Open the Postgres console (type `psql`) and then:

 ```
 CREATE ROLE <your username> WITH LOGIN;